This post is also available in: Français

 The problem is that getting readable data is almost impossible in the hotel world.
 The multiplicity of data software (PMS, Channel Manager, POS, RMS, etc.) integrated in hotels creates duplicate information between them, or even duplicate information within one piece of software (e.g., multiple profiles for the same customer in your PMS).
 And this problem only becomes more pronounced when managing a group of hotels.
 As a result, it has become impossible to use this data to improve the customer experience or increase sales.
 Before even mentioning AI, the hotel staff is already experiencing difficulty in managing their hotel’s data.

 This “small” problem is becoming one of the major issues of tomorrow.
 You can’t ignore it anymore.
-It is in this context that the Unified Data Repository is an ideal solution.
+It is in this context that the Customer Data Platform is an ideal solution.
 A solution of this type makes it possible to centralize all the data in a single point, deduplicate it for clarity, and consolidate it by deleting those that become obsolete.
 This gives you a clear view of your customers and lets you get to know them over the long term.
 By centralizing their contact information and gaining a better understanding of their shopping habits, behaviors, and reasons for coming, you can adapt and improve your hotel’s customer experience.

 Implementing such technology will bring you many benefits.
 But to get to the heart of the matter, here are the three main benefits that await you: